Torbatti/aryabakh/content/fanavari.md

 - [ ] ~ Memory Safety: Rust vs. C - Robert Seacord - NDC TechTown 2024
 - [ ] ~ Clr: proof of concept compile-time safety for Zig
 - [ ] ~ Failing to Fail: The Spiderweb Software Way

+## Better Software Conference
+- [ ] ~ Ted Bendixson – Most of your projects are stupid.
+Please make some actual games. – BSC 2025
+- [ ] ~ Dennis Gustafsson – Parallelizing the physics solver – BSC 2025
+- [ ] ~ Vjekoslav Krajačić – File Pilot: Inside the Engine – BSC 2025
+- [ ] ~ Eskil Steenberg – You should finish your software – BSC 2025
+- [ ] ~ Ryan Fleury – Cracking the Code: Realtime Debugger Visualization Architecture – BSC 2025
+- [ ] ~ Casey Muratori – The Big OOPs: Anatomy of a Thirty-five-year Mistake – BSC 2025
+- [ ] ~ gingerBill – Tools of the Trade – BSC 2025
+- [ ] Wassimulator – Programming Vehicles in Games – BSC 2025

 ### I/O / Concurrency / Parallization
 - [ ] Zig's I/O and Concurrency Story - King Protty - Software You Can Love 2022